We Become What We're Around

 Toxic individuals defy logic....
 Some people appear to derive happiness out of causing trouble and pushing the wrong buttons just for the sake of it.

-I've had to get rid of life long friends and family members because they we're toxic and found joy in tearing me down and it's difficult you know.....
+I've had to get rid of lifelong friends and family members because they were toxic and found joy in tearing me down and it's difficult you know.....
 Really difficult but if we want to live a full happy life it's really important we choose wisely who we have around us......I always say....Keep the good ones and let the bad ones drift away

-As also, I hope you'd this.
+Also, I hope you'll like this.

 If you could sprinkle this around it would help me a lot 😊